alonitac/PolybotServiceDocker/README.md

 > This project is part of the [DevOpsTheHardWay][DevOpsTheHardWay] course.
 Please [onboard the course][onboarding_tutorial] before starting.
 >
 > The project builds upon the concepts covered in our [previous Python project][PolybotServicePython].
-> To make ensure a smooth learning experience, we recommend completing the Python project first.
+> To ensure a smooth learning experience, we recommend completing the Python project first.

 # The Polybot Service: Docker Project [![][autotest_badge]][autotest_workflow]